-- Within a year, Samuel Jordan hired Isaac Pursell, a Philadelphia architect, to design a home for the Jordan family and entered into an agreement with Charles H. Nicholson of Pitman to construct his new house in Wenonah. - In December 1904, construction of the Samuel M. Jordan house was completed, and 17 craftsmen, suppliers, and tradesmen documented its completion by signing a final release of liens.
-The cost of the new house was \$3,542. - Samuel Jordan then moved his family from Alloway Township to 110 South Clinton Avenue.
-The family and the first five to call the house "home" were Samuel, his wife Anna, and their three teenage daughters- Ada, Olive and Ellen.
-Shortly thereafter, Samuel's sister Bessie Jordan joined the five, moving from Philadelphia into a room on the third floor.
+- Within a year, Samuel Jordan hired Isaac Pursell, a Philadelphia architect, to design a home for the Jordan family and entered into an agreement with Charles H. Nicholson of Pitman to construct his new house in Wenonah.

+- In December 1904, construction of the Samuel M. Jordan house was completed, and 17 craftsmen, suppliers, and tradesmen documented its completion by signing a final release of liens.
+The cost of the new house was \$3,542.

+- Alloway Township to 110 South Clinton

+Avenue.
+The family and the first five to call

+the house "home" were Samuel, his wife

+Anna, and their three teenage daughters-

+Ada, Olive and Ellen.
+Shortly thereafter,

+Samuel's sister Bessie Jordan joined the five,

+moving from Philadelphia into a room on

+the third floor.